ferib/LuaToolkit/readme.md

 # LuaToolkit

+NOTE: this Branch `blogpost` will ONLY be used to be referenced from the blogpost!

 **[LuaToolkit](https://github.com/ferib/LuaToolkit/tree/master/src/)** is a library for C# that aims for Obfuscation.

 The toolset not only comes with a custonizable Obfuscator that supports a plugin framework, it also has features such as Decompiling and Disassembling of compiled Lua binary's.